 These 26 blocks are made from solid beech wood.
 They are finished in child-safe, water-based paint, and are free from BPA, phthalates, and lead.
 You can find them on Pottery Barn Kids.

 If you’ve ever wanted to know what it feels like to be a celebrity being chased by the paparazzi, this camera is the perfect gift for your baby.
 They’ll love the buttons, rings and green, clear and kaleidoscope, and you’ll love trying to avoid having your photo taken while you’re in the bathroom (don’t worry, all photos taken on this thing are 100% imaginary).
 Get it at Buybuy Baby.

 Melissa & Doug Rainbow Stacker

-Give your baby the chance to practice their hand-eye coordination and fine motor skills with this stacker made with 8 smooth, easy-to-grasp wooden pieces stcked on a solid-wood rocking base.
-You can find it at the Melissa and Doug site.
+Give your baby the chance to practice their hand-eye coordination and fine motor skills with this stacker made with 8 smooth, easy-to-grasp wooden pieces stacked on a solid-wood rocking base.
+You can find it at the Melissa and Doug site and on Amazon.

 Wooden Activity Gym

 Keep your baby entertained with this gorgeous, modern-looking activity gym.
 It's made from bamboo and folds flat for easy storage.
 It comes with three toy attachments and is perfect for tiny tots 3 months to 8 months old.
 You can find it on the Tot.
 Amazon also has a more wallet friendly version.